Fanning Springs, Florida: Geography

+The City of Fanning Springs is located along the Nature Coast in North Florida, (specifically North Central Florida).

 According to the United States Census Bureau, the city has a total area of 10.2 km2, of which 9.8 km2 is land and 0.3 km2, or 3.40%, is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the City of Fanning Springs has a humid subtropical climate zone (Cfa).